 The creation of the Facebook Pixel and its integration with SplitMetrics is a matter of minutes.
 Here is a step-by-step guide to creating the Facebook Pixel:

-- Scroll through the code and look for a string of 15 numbers.
+8. Scroll through the code and look for a string of 15 numbers.
 That’s your Pixel ID.
-Copy it.
+Copy it and click Continue.